 Weapons Offenses Cases and Results in Texas

-UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) April 2025 Unlawful Carrying of a Weapon – Placed on Deferred Probation March 2025 Unlawful Carrying of a Weapon – Dismissed February 2025 Unlawful Carry of a Weapon – Dismissed January 2025 UCW (Unlawful Carrying Weapons) Dismissed UCW Placed on Deferred…
+UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) May 2025 UCW Dismissed UCW Placed on Deferred Probation April 2025 Unlawful Carrying of a Weapon – Placed on Deferred Probation March 2025 Unlawful Carrying of a Weapon – Dismissed February 2025 Unlawful Carry of a Weapon – Dismissed January 2025…

 Can You Be Charged with BUI Without Driving?